Esri/feedback-js-api-next/README.md

     import Map from "@arcgis/core/Map";

-For additional information see the SDK's guide topic for the [core API](https://developers.arcgis.com/javascript/latest/get-started-npm/#core-api).
+For additional information see the SDK's guide topic for the [Get started with npm](https://developers.arcgis.com/javascript/latest/get-started-npm/#core-api) guide topic for using the core API.

 ## TypeScript typings